Good Samaritans jump in to help after driver slams into pedestrian

 Deryl Brown was working at a deli on the corner, and he and others ran out to help, telling the driver to stop moving.

-Realizing the victim may get crushed again, one of the men pulled him from under the car, but that driver didn't stop there - instead he reverses the car.
+Realizing the victim may get crushed again, one of the men pulled him from under the car, but that driver didn't stop there - instead he reversed the car.

 ALSO READ | 3 injured when car crashes into outdoor dining area in Manhattan